German Shepherd puppy relaxing comfortably in a large home crate

 Choosing the Right Crate for Your German Shepherd Puppy

-Learn why a heavy-duty metal crate and a minimum size of 48 inches (54 inches ideal) gives your German Shepherd puppy the safest, most comfortable space at home.
+Learn why a heavy-duty metal crate and a minimum size of 48 inches (54 inches ideal) gives your puppy a safe, comfortable space at home.

 A crate is more than a box with bars—it is your German Shepherd puppy’s bedroom, safe zone, and resting place.
 The right crate helps with housebreaking, protects your home when you cannot supervise, and gives your puppy a secure place to relax.
 The wrong crate can feel cramped, unsafe, or easy to escape from.